Adapted from Accessibility in Windows 10

 - To set this option, choose Apple menu > System Preferences, click Accessibility, then click Mouse & Trackpad.

-Change how your keyboard and mouse work:
+Change how your keyboard, mouse, and trackpad work

 - To set options for your keyboard, choose Apple menu > System Preferences, then click Keyboard.